wentaoshang/NDN-on-Node/README.md

 NDN on Node
 ===========

 NDN on Node (NoN) is an NDN library running on Node.js.
-The usage is quite different from the original browser-based NDN.JS library but more similar to PyCCN in that it is used to implement standalone NDN applications.
-It features a pure JavaScript implementation with no dependency on CCNx C library (which is true for PyCCN and ndn.cxx C++ library).
+The usage is quite different from the original browser-based NDN.JS library but more similar to PyNDN in that it is used to implement standalone NDN applications.
+It features a pure JavaScript implementation with no dependency on the NDNx C library (as PyNDN has).

 Major changes from NDN.JS: